retronx-team/sys-clk/README.md

 ### GPU clocks
 **Notes:**
 -GPU overclock is capped at 460 if handheld
--Clocks over 768MHz need the official charger
+-Clocks higher than 768MHz need the official charger
 * 921
 * 844
 * 768 → official docked